androguard/androguard/README.md

 `python setup.py build_sphinx`

+For running the unit tests, the `mock` library is required:

+`apt install python-mock` or `apt install python3-mock`

 ### Using Windows

 Using Anaconda with python3, most of the used packages are pre-installed.

+Additional packages, that might be required are:

+`pyperclip sphinxcontrib-programoutput future pydot`

 You can simply run